Grant License on Sign In

 Enter a group name.

 Select Grant role on sign in and select a minimum site role for the group.
 This setting means licenses and site roles will only be provisioned to group users who sign into this Tableau Cloud site.

-Enter email addresses if adding individually.
+Enter email addresses if adding users individually.
 For information on using Google or SAML authentication when adding users, see Add Users to a Site.

 If you add more than one user, separate each address with a semicolon.